-No matter what your blog topic, you should avoid short blog posts, and stay within the range of 1,000 to 2,500 words.
+No matter what your blog topic or types of content you write, you should avoid short blog posts, and stay within the range of 1,000 to 2,500 words.

-Also, make sure that your writing is grammatically perfect and free of spelling errors and typos.
+Also, make sure that your writing is grammatically perfect and free of spelling errors and typos for your posts and landing pages.
 You can use the free version of Grammarly to help you with this.

 Another content tip is to update your articles.
-It is another Google ranking factor if you add more content.
+It is another positive Google ranking factor if you update a post and add more content.